MayankChowdhary/SonaPlayer/README.md

 # SonaPlayer
 This is very powerful Android Media Player App.
-It can play Audio, Video  and photo slideshow .
+It can play Audio, Video  and photo slideshow in a single screen.
+.
 Can play videos in background also.
 It also supports Audio tagging, Visualizers, Multiple Fonts, Album Art On the Fly, Equalizers, Crossfade, Sleep Mode, Colorized Notifications.
 <br>
 Click on  below link to download App apk file: